nickovs/kioskify/README.md

 ## Running the Kioskify script

-Once you have prepared your Raspberry Pi boot the device and log in to a command line as the **pi** user.
+Once you have prepared your Raspberry Pi, boot the device and log in to a command line as the **pi** user.
 If this is a newly set up device the password should be **raspberry**.
 Once logged in as **pi** run the kioskify script.
 If you copied it to the SD card as described in the previous section then all you need to do is type `/boot/kioskify` and hit return.

 The kioskify script will ask you a series of fairly self-explanatory questions.
-If you want to you can skip the next few sections and just try it but in case you want more details below is some more information about each.
+If you want to you can skip the next few sections and just try it out but in case you want more details below is some more information about each step.

 ### Setting the hostname

 By default every new Raspberry Pi has its hostname set to `raspberrypi`.
-Since the device will also by default advertise its name over Mutlicast DNS (mDNS) its easy to end up with lots of devices with the same hostname.
-In this case the mDNS system will add a number to the end of the hostname so that each device has a different name but that just means that you won't know the name of the device you are after.
-A much better option is to give each device a different hostname.
+You don't want all your devices having the same name since it makes it difficult to talk to the devices so you probably want to change the host name.
 Try using a name that describes either the function or location of the kiosk.

 > Internally the new hostname is set using the `raspi-config` command.
 If you wish to change the hostname again at a later date you can either re-run the `kisokify` script, use the `raspi-config` command or manually edit the file `/etc/hostname` and reboot.